RealAudio: Streaming audio

 RealAudio was developed as a streaming media format, meaning that it can be played while it is downloaded.
 It is possible to stream RealAudio using HTTP.
 In this case, the RealAudio file is retrieved similarly to a normal web page, but playback begins as soon as the first part is received and continues while the rest of the file is downloaded.
 Using HTTP streaming works best with pre-recorded files so some alternative protocols have been developed which work better for live broadcasts.

 The first version of RealAudio used a proprietary protocol called PNA or PNM to send streaming audio data.
 RealNetworks later switched to the IETF standardized Real Time Streaming Protocol (RTSP) but they use RTSP only to manage the connection.
 The actual audio data is sent with their own proprietary RDT protocol, which they initially kept secret.
 Recently, some specifications for the RDT protocol have been made public through the Helix Community project.
 By around 2004 the open-source MPlayer project developed a means of playing the RDT streams.

 In many cases, web pages do not link directly to a RealAudio file.
 Instead, they link to a .ram (Real Audio Metadata) or SMIL file.
 This is a small text file containing a link to the audio stream.
 When a user clicks on such a link, the user's web browser downloads the .ram or .smil file and launches the user's media player.
 The media player reads the PNM or RTSP URL from the file and then plays the stream.

 With RealPlayer SP, it is now possible to save an audio stream to a file.
 Other programs, including MPlayer, RM Downloader, VLC media player, StreamBox VCR, HiDownload and Real7ime Converter can also save streams to a file.

+RealAudio: Pioneering real-time music streaming in 1998

+This section details the launch of Internet Music Net, a website credited by DJ Vinatea as one of the first, if not the very first, to offer real-time music streaming in 1998.
+The website utilized the then-pioneering RealAudio (.RA) technology, paving the way for a new era of online music consumption.